Download Report

 Acceptable vs. unacceptable double counting: understanding the difference

 Double counting is a normal part of scope 3 emissions accounting.
 Whether it is problematic depends on how the reported information is used.
-Here, we’ll look at the key differences between shared accountability (acceptable double counting sometimes referred to as co-claiming) and unacceptable double counting.
+Here, we’ll look at the key differences between shared accountability (acceptable double counting, also sometimes referred to as co-claiming) and unacceptable double counting.

 Acceptable accounting